bentyeh/resources/bioinformatics/meme.md

 Missing data: $Z \in \{0,1\}^{n \times 2}$, where $Z_{ij} = 1$ if $X_i$ is from group $j$, $0$ otherwise.
 - Describes group membership: whether the $W$-mer $X_i$ came from the motif group ($j=1$) or background ($j=2$)

+# MAST

+The scores output by MAST are 100x those output by FIMO: 100 * log2(probability of observing the sequence given that it is part of the motif / probability of observing the sequence given that it is part of the background).

+See `src/motif.c:convert_freqs_into_scores()` and https://groups.google.com/g/meme-suite/c/EaSQ5PV-8v0.